oneapi-src/oneTBB/rfcs/proposed/parallel_block_for_task_arena/README.md

 Let's introduce RAII scoped object that will help to manage the contract.

-If the end of the parallel phase is not indicated by the user, it will be done automatically when the last public reference is removed from the arena (i.e., task_arena is destroyed or a thread is joined for an implicit arena).
+If the end of the parallel phase is not indicated by the user, it will be done automatically when the last public reference is removed from the arena (i.e., task_arena has been destroyed or, for an implicitly created arena, the thread that owns it has completed).
 This ensures correctness is preserved (threads will not be retained forever).

 ### Examples